Apply Now arrow

 Next, you need to estimate your revenue.
 Determine how much money you expect to make monthly, quarterly, and annually.
 Finally, calculate your profit margin.
 Your profit margin is the percentage of money left over from sales after subtracting your business expenses.
 Monitoring your profit margin allows you to determine whether you're charging enough and keeping costs in check as your business expands.

-Before you start working with clients, work with your lawyer to develop contracts.
+Before you start an IT business and begin working with clients, consult a lawyer to draft comprehensive contracts.
 Never agree to do any work until a contract is signed by the client and you.
 Contracts can protect you from lawsuits and let your clients know exactly what they can expect from you and what you expect from them.

 A basic IT services contract should include the following information: